Margaret Evans, Head of Corporate Law discusses finding a buyer in the part 5 of The Selling Process Series.

 How is my complaint investigated?

-- The Client Care Partner will issue a formal acknowledgement of your complaint within two working days of your complaint and confirm who has been appointed to investigate it.
+- You will be issued with a formal acknowledgement of your complaint within two working days of your complaint.
 We will normally correspond with you by email unless you request an alternative method of communication.
-If you require a hard copy of this Complaints Policy and Procedure we will send a copy to you.
+If you require a hard copy of this Complaints Policy and Procedure you should request this and we will send a copy to you.

 - Your complaint will be recorded in our Central Register.
-The Investigator will initially clarify any aspects of your complaint with you where necessary and then examine the relevant matter file and talk to the individual who has been dealing with your case on a daily basis and any other relevant members of staff.
-A meeting to discuss your complaint might be beneficial and this can be arranged if you wish.
+The Client Care Coordinator will initially clarify any aspects of your complaint with you where necessary and then examine the relevant matter file and talk to the individual who has been dealing with your case on a daily basis and any other relevant members of staff.

 - We will share our findings with you and explain how we have arrived at our conclusions.
 Where we uphold your complaint we will put forward a suitable remedy and an explanation and acknowledgement as to what went wrong.
 Even if we do not uphold the complaint please be assured no charge will be made for the time spent on the handling or investigation of your complaint.